Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/ImprofedPerformance.md

 Pay close attention to the position of the wire that goes up from the loop.
 The old aerial has been left in place as it becomes electrically ineffective in this configuration.

+## Power modification
+Adding a low ESR 100 nF capacitor to the 3V3 pin can slightly improve stability.
+An additional 33 µF capacitor at 5 V can help even more, although it is a bit bulky.

 ## Results
 The signal strength curves recorded with the WiFi Logger program consistently demonstrated a clear superiority of the modified module over the original.
 Under the testing conditions, where both modules were mounted side-by-side on a power bank and moved around various locations near an access point (AP),